hberson/hberson/README.md

 # Hi, I’m Henry Saint-Juste

 A Solutions Architect, entrepreneur, and lifelong learner passionate about building scalable cloud systems and meaningful digital experiences.
-By day, I partner with engineering, design, and business teams at NetJets to design AWS-based architectures, modernize platforms, and guide technical strategy.
+By day, I partner with engineering, designers, and business teams at NetJets to design AWS-based architectures, modernize platforms, and guide technical strategy.
 I also run OneUppDev, my consultancy focused on universal app development (React Native + Web with Expo), iOS development (Swift + SwiftUI), serverless backends on AWS, and design systems that unify user experiences across platforms.